Free Maryland Criminal & Arrest Record Search (All MD Counties)

 The Bureau of Prison website will also allow a nationwide search of a federally charged inmate in federal prison by searching with the inmate number or finding by first and last name (both names are required).
 Additionally, it’s possible to see historical data through the Bureau of Prison.

-How To Obtain Warrant Information in Maryland: MD Arrest Warrant Search
+How To Obtain Information on Anybody Wanted in Maryland: MD Arrest Warrant Search

 For example, Anne Arundel County’s online warrant database is updated weekly and contains unserved county warrants active for six months or longer.
 This database has the warrant number, the individual’s name and age, the charge, and the last known address.

-A screenshot from the Anne Arundel County showing the Sheriff's office active warrants list with information such as warrant number, name, age, charge, last known address, city and zip code.
+A screenshot from Anne Arundel County showing the Sheriff's office's active warrants list with information such as warrant number, name, age, charge, last known address, city and zip code.

 Source: Anne Arundel County Maryland16